 If you’re looking to invest in newly public companies, you might come across TradeUP, a mobile investing platform for new investors.
 In this article, we’ll explain what TradeUP is, why investors like it, and how to buy shares.Get started with Wealthsimple Trade.
-Sign up today and start building your portfolio with a free stock.
+Sign up today and start building your portfolio.

 What is TradeUP?

 TradeUP Global Corp is a mobile trading application that enables you to manage your stocks and ETFs.
 It offers numerous features, including: